heslabs/linux-soc-haps/04_Development_Flow/fpga-develop-flow.md

 ## 1. Setup FPGA Cloud for Remote Access

 * Cloud Infrastructure: Set up a cloud environment that supports FPGA development.
-This can be done using cloud services that offer FPGA instances, such as AWS F1 instances or Azure N-series VMs.
+This can be done using cloud services that offer FPGA instances, such as AWS and Azure VMs.
+Or using priviat FPGA cloud service.
 * Remote Access Tools: Use remote access tools like SSH, VPN, or cloud-specific remote desktop solutions to access the FPGA development environment.

 ## 2. Develop Your Custom IP